SunnySinghs/k8s-training/README.md

 The deployment includes the following components:
 - A MySQL database
 - A Spring Boot application
-- Kubernetes Services and Deployments for both
+- Kubernetes Services and Deployments

 ## Setup and Deployment